solkiria/project3_ML_prediction_models/README.md

 # Machine Learning prediction models Project

 ## Introduction
-This project is about predicting how many bikes would be used based on weather, date and other information.
+This project is about predicting how many bikes would be used in a future, based on weather, date and other information.
 This could help a bike sharing company to improve their investing having an approach of how many bikes they need to have ready each day.
 Data from company: Capital Bike Sharing (CBS), Washington, D.C., USA.